rallg/novelette/README.md

 Very minimal knowledge of LaTeX will suffice.
 The command set is limited to only what is needed for the purpose.

-The `novelette` class is currently ALPHA test.
+The `novelette` class is currently BETA test.
 Please do not fork this repository at this point, unless you intend to assist development.

 The same developer created the `novel` document class, which does more,